kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 kubebuilder create api --group scanner --version v1 --kind Scanner
 ```

 After these steps we will have a scaffold generated in the `internal/controller` folder for us.
 The two most important methods are the `Reconciler` and the `SetupWithManager` which we will take a more in depth look at later.
-Also in order to setup a cluster we can use a tool called [kind](https://kind.sigs.k8s.io/) which makes it easy to create a delete Kubernetes clusters and nodes for our development.
+Also, in order to setup a cluster we can use a tool called [kind](https://kind.sigs.k8s.io/) which makes it easy to create a delete Kubernetes clusters and nodes for our development.

 ```sh
 go install sigs.k8s.io/kind@v0.24.0
 kind create cluster
 ```

-We can verify if kubectl is configured correctly for this cluster.
+We can verify if `kubectl` is configured correctly for this cluster.

 ```sh
 $ kubectl cluster-info --context kind-kind